 All staff should be aware of the College's Child Protection Memo published in the Staff Handbook, and the Procedure and Guidance for Identifying and Reporting Cases, or Suspected Cases of Abuse.
 All staff sign to confirm they have read KCSiE, and do Smartlog Child Protection training.
-All staff must read this policy.

 All students should be aware of how to report any concerns they have, to any member of staff.
 They are told about this in Induction, in tutorial 1-1s, and via the Student Handbook.
-They have access to this policy online and on Firefly/google sites.
+They have access to this policy online and on the intranet and on the website.

-The Governing Body is accountable for ensuring the College has effective child protection, PREVENT and safeguarding policies and procedures in place and for monitoring the College's compliance with them.
-They should ensure that an appropriate senior member of staff is designated to take lead responsibility for dealing with child protection/radicalisation issues, providing advice and support to other staff, liaising with the local authority and working with other agencies (see Section 175 of the Education Act 2002).
+The Governing Body and Trust Board are accountable for ensuring the College has effective child protection, PREVENT and safeguarding policies and procedures in place and for monitoring the College's compliance with them.
+They should ensure that an appropriate senior member of staff is designated to take lead responsibility for dealing with child protection/radicalisation issues, providing advice and support to other staff, liaising with the local authority and working with other agencies (see Section 175 of the Education Act 2002), and is given time to fulfil this role properly.
 They need to ensure that the College:

 - keeps students safe and challenges poor and unsafe practice - has effective Safeguarding Policies & Procedures including a Child Protection Policy, a Prevent Policy and a Staff Behaviour Policy and undertakes effective partnership working between all those involved with providing safeguarding services for students - HSCP is informed annually about the discharge of duties via the safeguarding audit - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks - Allegations against staff are dealt with by the Principal.
-Allegations against the Principal are dealt with by the Chair of Governors and/or LADO - A member of the senior staff team is allocated the role of Designated Safeguarding Lead (DSL) and has this recorded in their job description.
+Allegations against the Principal are dealt with by the Chair of Governors/Trustees and/or LADO - A member of the senior staff team is allocated the role of Designated Safeguarding Lead (DSL) and has this recorded in their job description.
 Deputies are available in their absence - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - They have identified a nominated Governor for Safeguarding

-However, neither the Governing body, nor individual Governors, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against a member of staff).
+However, neither the Governing body, nor individual Governors/Trustees, have a role in dealing with individual cases or a right to know details of cases (except when exercising their disciplinary functions in respect of allegations against a member of staff).